 You will find that French toast is called pain perdu in most French speaking regions, this means lost bread.
 It is called this as you often use stale bread in the making of this dish.
 Soaking it in egg and frying it in butter is a way of bringing the bread back to tasty and edible state.

 Learning how to make French toast is surprisingly easy as the concept behind is dead simple.
 The process is typically finding a stale bread and soaking it in an egg mix.
 This egg mix usually varies from recipe to recipe but the one I have wrote up here is my personal favourite.
 (It is also super easy to cook up).

-If you want to see how this easy French toast recipe is done step by step, then check out the video above.
+If you want to see how this easy French toast recipe is done step by step, then check out the video below.
 It will take you through everything you need to know to get this from the stove to the plate.
 If you do like the video and would love to stay up to date, then please make sure you subscribe.

 Quick & Easy French Toast Recipe

 1 tsp. ground cinnamon